Excel export in Blazor Pivot Table component

 NOTE

-By default, material theme will be applied to the pivot table during Excel exporting.
+By default, material theme is applied to exported Excel document.

 @using Syncfusion.Blazor.PivotView